Q: Do I have to use Radiation Assurance?

 Q: What is the overall timeline for a HRA-managed submission to be processed through Radiation Assurance?

-We are currently working to a timeline of 30 calendar days (excluding queries) for amendments to be processed through Radiation Assurance as an HRA-managed submission.
-The 30 calendar day timeline includes: 10 calendar days for our consistency review (excluding queries), allocating reviews to appropriate experts, and the time it takes the experts to complete their reviews (excluding queries).
+We're currently working to a timeline of 30 calendar days (excluding queries) for amendments to be processed through Radiation Assurance as an HRA-managed submission.
+The 30 calendar day timeline includes: 7 calendar days for our consistency review (excluding queries), allocating reviews to appropriate experts, and the time it takes the experts to complete their reviews (excluding queries).

 Q: What are the expected timelines for a self-managed submission?

-A: We will register and complete a consistency review for self-managed studies to provide the same level of assurance to stakeholders as HRA-managed submissions.
-The consistency review and registration process timeline is 14 calendar days for new studies, or 10 calendar days for amendments, excluding queries the HRA may have with the applicant.
-Once this part of the process is complete, the timeline for the completion of the review process is entirely managed by the applicant.
+A: Once you submit your self-managed submission, we'll register it and complete a consistency review.
+This is to provide the same level of assurance to stakeholders as HRA-managed submissions.
+The consistency review and registration process timeline is 14 calendar days for new studies, or 7 calendar days for amendments.
+This excludes the time in which the HRA raises and clarifies any queries with you.

 Q: What can I do to ensure that the Radiation Assurance process is completed within the HRA's target timelines?